Bazooka Judge? Yankees' giant, gum-chewing rookie a superstitious slugger

 New York Yankees right fielder Aaron Judge is 6-foot-7, 282 pounds and possibly the most fascinating player in baseball.
 But if you don't watch him closely enough, there are things about the massive rookie you might miss.

 It begins just moments before first pitch -- with a superstition.
-Judge pops two pieces of Double Bubble sugar free bubblegum in his mouth.
+Judge pops two pieces of Dubble Bubble sugar-free bubblegum in his mouth.
 Until he makes an out, he'll continue to chew it.
 If he picks up a hit in his first at-bat, it stays in.
-Another hit, and still he keeps chewing.
+Another hit, and he keeps chewing.
 Another ...

 "Hopefully, by the end of the night, I have a nasty, old, unflavored piece of gum in my mouth," Judge says.